Areas of Practice

 No one can be prepared for the kind of diagnosis that changes your entire life in an instant.
 But a diagnosis of mesothelioma, an aggressive cancer that is solely caused by exposure to asbestos, it is even more devastating because it could have been prevented.
 Facing this disease, severely impacts your life and health, your finances, and your family’s future.
 Many Baltimore workers developed this disease decades after breathing asbestos fibers at shipyards, steel mills, construction sites, and industrial facilities throughout the region.

 The Law Offices of Peter T. Nicholl have seen firsthand the suffering victims facing this disease experience.
-Our Baltimore legal team has helped countless mesothelioma victims recover compensation for medical bills, lost income, and the pain this disease causes.
+Our Baltimore legal team has helped mesothelioma victims recover fair compensation for medical bills, lost income, and the pain this disease causes.
 We know which local companies exposed workers to asbestos, and we are deeply committed to holding them accountable their negligence.

 Call us today for a free evaluation of your case.
 410-244-7005